mehdi-farsi/Ruby_MyChat/README.md

 - Synchronous I/O multiplexing (select).
 - Treatment of brutal disconnections of clients and server.
-- logs are displayed with a color system:
+- Logs are displayed with a color system:
-  - Blue  => new client
+  - Blue  => new client.
-  - Red   => client disconnected
+  - Red   => client disconnected.
   - Green => packet sent.

+####Client:####

+- Synchronous I/O multiplexing (select).
+- Displaying of a prompt.
+- Real-time displaying with STDOUT.sync.

 ##Under development:##

-- System of room (similar to IRC)
+- System of room (similar to IRC).
-- Command 'quit'
+- Command 'quit'.